Santos-Enoque/aplycat/CREDIT_SYSTEM.md

 Credits are automatically deducted when you:

-1. Start a resume analysis
-2. Generate an improved resume
+1. Generate an improved resume
-3. Create job-tailored content
+2. Create job-tailored content
-4. Request cover letter generation
+3. Request cover letter generation
+4. Use custom improvements

+### No Credits Needed For

+1. Resume analysis (always free)
+2. LinkedIn analysis (always free)

 ### Credit Transaction History